IsaacScript/isaacscript/packages/docs/docs/main/what-is-isaacscript-doing.md

 The `isaacscript` program will run forever until you close the terminal window or cancel it with `Ctrl + c`.
 While it runs, it monitors for changes in your project.
 In summary, it will:

-1. automatically recompile your TypeScript
+1. automatically recompile your TypeScript as soon as you save a `.ts` file
 1. automatically copy over any files in the `mod` directory
 1. automatically refresh your mod in-game (with the `luamod` console command)